jesstelford/esnext-generation/advanced-iterables/problem.md

 # Your Mission

-Write a function to generate iterators, `generate()`, that returns an infinite Iterable. ie; an Iterable that never returns `done: true`.
+Write a function to generate iterators, `generate()`, that returns an infinite Iterable. i.e.; an Iterable that never returns `done: true`.

 The Iterable should return all even numbers >= 2 if the first parameter to `generate()` is `true`, and return all odd numbers >= 1 if the first parameter